Skip to content

 Rate Limiting

 Phirewall provides rate limiting (throttling) that returns 429 Too Many Requests when limits are exceeded.
-Throttle rules are evaluated after safelists, blocklists, and Fail2Ban -- making them the last check before a request reaches your application.
+Throttle rules are evaluated after safelists, blocklists, and Fail2Ban, and before Allow2Ban.

 Three throttle strategies are available: